DORIA 1960s Glass Tubes Chandelier

 Manufacturer: DORIA-Werkstätten, Walter Donner GmbH & Co.
 KG, Fürth, Germany.

-Other versions: Made in many forms and sizes, also made as flush mount and wall light.
+Other versions: This DORIA 1960s glass tubes chandelier was made in many forms and sizes.
+It was also made as flush mount and a wall light.
 These type of chandeliers were produced from the sixties until the 1980s.
 Slight variations in the glass.
 Versions were made with gold flakes inside and some other variations.

 DORIA-WERK, DORIA-Werk – Beleuchtungsglas – Beleuchtungskörper orDoria-Werkstätten, Walter Donner GmbH & Co.
 KG was founded after the second World War in Fürth, near Nürnberg, Germany in 1948.
 The name changed over the years.
 The internal design team was named DORIA-Studio.
 The company is often named Doria Leuchten.

 DORIA no longer exists.
 The firm was declared bankrupt in 1986.